Uday Hussein: Financial and property interests

 It has been claimed that Uday had taken advantage of the United Nations sanctions in Iraq and built an immense wealth and influence empire.
 He supplied oil, cigarettes and other prohibited materials through smuggling and sold them on the black market in Iraq.
 He also sold alcohol and racehorses to rich Gulf countries.
 He opened accounts with Yahoo! and MSN Messenger, which created controversy as this allegedly violated U.S. trade sanctions against Iraq.
 Uday also amassed a large video collection, found in his palace in 2003, much of which featured himself in both public and private situations.
 In Uday's palace, a zoo with wild animals, hundreds of luxury cars, guns made from many brands of gold, hundreds of luxury alcohol brands, and hundreds of cigars with the name on it were found.
-At the Presidential Palace, in Uday's dwellings, anti-depressants, an e-mail output that "a virgin girl agrees to come to him," and another order asking for the girls to be examined for diseases were found.
-One of Uday's private prisons was later disclosed, and it was stated that there were everyone who bothered Uday inside, the insiders were businessmen clashing with Uday, athletes who could not win, drivers who did not yield him the right of way, and some were thrown into the same cell with German shepherd dogs and left to die.
-Erotic pictures of women downloaded from the internet and pictures of American president Bush's twin daughters Jenna and Barbara were found on the walls in the gym of Uday.
+At the presidential palace, in Uday's dwellings, anti-depressants, an e-mail output that "a virgin girl agrees to come to him," and another order asking for the girls to be examined for diseases were found.
+One of Uday's private prisons was later disclosed, and it was stated that there was everyone who bothered Uday inside, the insiders were businessmen clashing with Uday, athletes who could not win, drivers who did not yield him the right of way, and some were thrown into the same cell with German shepherd dogs and left to die.
+Erotic pictures of women downloaded from the internet and pictures of American president George W. Bush's twin daughters Jenna and Barbara were found on the walls of Uday's gym.
 In another house owned by Uday, "pornographic pictures, heroin bags, expensive liqueurs, vintage cars and HIV testing" was found.
 He was feeding lions and the other wild animals in his palace and often fed them with his own hands.